-For 10 years I have been in a relationship with my husband, the love of my life.
-Yet during our partnership, I have had to confront in myself romantic feelings for other people, a lack of faith in the concept of monogamy, and the realization of my queer identity.
+I have been in a relationship with my partner for 10 years.
+During this time I’ve confronted in myself a lack of faith in the concept of monogamy, romantic feelings for other people, and the realization that I’m queer.
 These desires have often left me feeling trapped in my body – ashamed, secretive, and self-destructive.

-Certain images are recreated scenes from my life, and in some cases I return to the location where the event occurred to make photographs.
-Others are visual interpretations of emotional experiences.
-The diptych format expresses the duality of my internal and external worlds and how we express – or keep secret – our desires.
+Certain images in this series are recreated scenes from my life, photographed in the location where an event occurred.
+Others are emotional interpretations of past experiences.
+The diptych format represents the duality of my internal and external worlds and explores how we express – or keep secret – our desires.

 I offer this series not to be read as a clear narrative, but as a rhythm.
 My goal is for each photograph to be ambiguous, to suspend viewers in the grey area between propriety and transgression – a territory where many of us eventually find ourselves.